Helping You Discharge Tax Debts Through Bankruptcy

 When Can Tax Debt Be Discharged In Bankruptcy?

-Even if a person has debts that qualify for being discharged in bankruptcy, it does not automatically mean that his or her income tax debts will also be dischargeable.
-Also, because each tax return and tax year is considered separately, it is possible for some tax debts to be dischargeable while others are not.
+Even if a person has debts that qualify for being discharged in bankruptcy, it does not automatically mean that their income tax debts will also be dischargeable.
+Since each tax return and tax year is considered separately, it is possible for some tax debts to be dischargeable while others are not.

 Generally speaking, an income tax debt must meet the following criteria to be eligible for discharge during bankruptcy:

 - The tax return was due at least three years ago.
-To eliminate a tax debt, the tax return must have been originally due at least three years before you file for bankruptcy.
+To eliminate a tax debt, the tax return must be for a year more than 3 years before you file for bankruptcy.
+The time is counted from the due date of the return.
 The due date includes any extensions that were filed in relation to the return.

 - You pass the “240-day rule.”
 The tax debt must have been assessed by the IRS at least 240 days before you file your bankruptcy petition.
 An IRS assessment, or formal recognition, of a tax debt may arise from a self-reported balance due or as a result of a tax audit.